sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 Always use language packs and Features-On-Demand (FOD) packages that match the language and platform of the Windows image.

 Features on demand (FODs) are Windows feature packages that can be added at any time.
 When a user needs a new feature, they can request the feature package from Windows Update.
-OEMs can preinstall these features to enable them on their devices out of the box.
+OEMs can preinstall these features to enable them on their devices out-of-the-box.

 Common features include language resources like handwriting recognition.
 Some of these features are required to enable full Cortana functionality.